-Next, the Midfield group consists of only five FCs this year, starting with VfL Wolfsburg ranked 9th to Union Berlin, ranked 13th.
-This reduction of midfield clubs outlines the fact that the "classical midfield" in the league has dwindled over recent years in German professional football.
-Today, a club is able to target international competition whenever exceptional management and on the pitch team performance come together.
-In contrast, clubs will immediately find themselves in relegation competition - independent of size, tradition and financial capacity - once sporting success and management performance deteriorates.
-Compared to the Europa League players, Midfield participants show average scores ranging between 8ppt to 11ppt lower in almost all scoring sub-dimensions.
-In this year's FoMa Q-Score, the Midfield clubs score an average of .481 in this year's edition (+ 0.022 vs. 2020/21), driven by the solid Sporting Success performance of Midfield FCs 1899 Hoffenheim, Mainz 05 and Union Berlin in the recent Bundesliga season.
-All other dimensions have developed comparably stable against

-Europa League peers.
-Union Berlin has to be pointed out in this group.
-The Berlin club has performed very well in the Sporting Success dimension for a third season in a row, playing internationally for the second time in the upcoming season.
-With this exceptional team performance (TP), the club has distanced itself from the relegation cluster.
-If Union Berlin is now able to transfer its very good team performance into the other FoMa Q-Score dimensions, the club will easily overtake its Midfield club peers in the FoMa Q-Score ranking next year and can attack the Europa League cluster.
+Next, the Midfield group consists of seven FCs this year, starting with VfB Stuttgart ranked 7th to 1.
+FSV Mainz 05, ranked 13th.
+The increase of midfield clubs outlines the fact that the "classical follower field" to the top clubs in the league has dwindled over recent years in German professional football.
+Clubs like Leverkusen and Gladbach, that have a history of competing with the best, find themselves in the midfield in this year's ranking due to underperformance in recent years.
+Other clubs like Stuttgart and Schalke 04 rank in midfield due to their exceptional potential but couldn't translate that potential into actual performance.
+Today, a midfield club is still able to attack international competition whenever exceptional management and on the pitch team performance come together.
+However, midfield clubs might find themselves immediately in relegation competition - independent of size, tradition and financial capacity - once sporting success and management performance deteriorate, as illustrated by Stuttgart and Schalke 04 in the last season.
+Compared to the Europa League players, Midfield participants show average scores ranging between 7ppt to 12ppt lower in almost all scoring sub-dimensions.
+In this year's FoMa Q-Score, the Midfield clubs score an average of .479 (unchanged vs. 2021/22), with comparably stable developments in all FoMa Q-Score dimensions.
+Considering the increasing average score of the Europa League cluster clubs, the trend of a widening gap to the midfield group is concerning.
+One notable exception in this cluster is Union Berlin.
+The Berlin club has again performed very well in the Sporting Success dimension for a fourth season in a row, culminating in the Champions League qualification.
+With this exceptional team performance (TP), the club is slowely but surely climbing up the FoMa Q-Score ladder.
+If Union Berlin is now able to transfer its very good team performance into the other FoMa Q-Score ranking next year and can surely attack the Europa League cluster.